-The theory that big data is bullshit coined by journalists or consultants who love to pontificate while never actually having to produce real results.
-It doesn’t matter where you went to school or what company you worked for, what makes a great marketing person is a keen understanding of today’s consumer along with the ability to tell a story and believe in what you’re marketing.
+The theory that big data is bullshit was coined by journalists or consultants who love to pontificate while never actually having to produce accurate results.
+It doesn’t matter where you went to school or what company you worked for; what makes a great marketing person is a keen understanding of today’s consumers and the ability to tell a story and believe in what you’re marketing.

 1ne: They live, breathe, and sleep marketing.
-It’s hard for them not to read an article on marketing without having a strong opinion and wanting to share their thoughts.
+It’s hard for them not to read an article on marketing without having a definite opinion and wanting to share their thoughts.

-2wo: They have a need to get into their customers’ heads.
+2wo: They need to get into their customers’ heads.
 They want to know and understand why and why not.

-3hree: They have their fingers on the their competitors pulse.
+3hree: They have their fingers on their competitor’s pulse.

-4our: They read everything they can get their hands on when it comes to marketing and today’s consumers.
+4our: They read everything they can get their hands on regarding marketing and today’s consumers.

-5ive: When reading research reports they consider the source to determine of there is a conflict of interest or whether the author is a journalist or marketer.
+5ive: When reading research reports, they consider the source to determine if there is a conflict of interest or whether the author is a journalist or marketer.

 7even: They don’t fall for the social media marketing hype.

-8eight: They hold their agencies accountable for hard, business driven, metrics.
+8eight: They hold their agencies accountable for complex business-driven metrics.